 PhD degrees (in Classics or Religious Studies) require the completion of 18 credits at the 500 level, subject-specific comprehensive exams, and demonstrated competence in two modern languages.
 Students may choose courses freely and are strongly encouraged to do so in consultation with their Graduate Advisor, to ensure all program requirements are met.
 Up to 6 credits may come from the graduate offerings of another department.
 Additionally, all students must maintain continued registration in LATN 649, GREK 649, or RELG 649 (zero credits), the doctoral dissertation.

 Additionally, students in the PhD in Classics and the PhD in Classics (Ancient History) must have completed the following before the end of their second year of study:

 - at least six credits’ undergraduate study (at the 300 level or above) in Classical art or archaeology, such as CLST 331 and 332 or their equivalent (minimum grade: B-/68%).
 Courses taken to satisfy this requirement do not count toward the 18 credits of coursework required by the program.

 - an unprepared translation exam from Greek and Latin, administered by the Classical Languages Committee.
+See below.